Ventmere/s2-grpc-utils/README.md

 # S2 Protobuf Utilities

-This repository contains types and derive-macros to convert values between its Rust/protobuf forms.
+This repository contains types and derive-macros to convert values between their Rust/protobuf forms.

 ## Type Conventions

-All `Protobuf Type` that has `google.protobuf` namespace are [Protocol Buffers Well-Known Types](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf).
+All `Protobuf Type`s that have `google.protobuf` namespace are [Protocol Buffers Well-Known Types](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf).
 We use [prost-types](https://docs.rs/prost-types/0.5.0/prost_types/) as their Rust representation.
 Users should not need to interact with types from `prost-types` directly.

 ### JSON value